artag/code-that-fits-in-your-head/doc/092_2/original.md

 Static typing still means that you can't just call it with any type of value.
 An expression like `consume "foo" [true;false;true]` will not compile.

 You can explicitly declare types in F# (like you can in C#), but my experience is that if you don't, type changes tend to just propagate throughout your code base.
 Change a type of a function, and upstream callers generally just 'figure it out'.
-If you think of functions calling other functions as a graph, you often only have to adjust leaf nodes even when you change the type of something deep in your code b
+If you think of functions calling other functions as a graph, you often only have to adjust leaf nodes even when you change the type of something deep in your code base.

 ## Low ceremony of Haskell